Dragonmystic707/exalted-reincarnated/docs/System/General_System.md

 -   **Personal Motes** are intrinsic to the character.
 Expenditure of these motes are subtle and do not agitate their anima banner.

-    -   Refreshed after a full night’s rest.
+    -   This pool is refreshed after a full night’s rest.

 -   **Peripheral Motes** are the character’s ability to manipulate the world immediately surrounding them, channeling it to their will.
     Using these motes will **expose their anima banner**.

-    -   Refreshed at the beginning of a new Scene.
+    -   This pool is refreshed at the beginning of a new Scene.

 #### Antagonistic Locations